-Although specific programs may require more or less math, College Algebra, Elementary Statistics, and Math for Art and Nature fulfill the BCC general education graduation requirement.
+Although specific programs may require more or less math, College Algebra, Elementary Statistics, and Survey of College Mathematics fulfill the BCC general education graduation requirement.
 Of these three, College Algebra is the most widely transferable and prepares students for pre-calculus.

-It is available in the traditional teacher-paced format as well as the self-paced MAT 800 format and MAT 800 online.
+It is available in the traditional teacher-paced format as well as the self-paced MAT 800 format.
 The Math Department offers courses that meet the requirements at institutions where the majority of BCC students expect to transfer.
 Degree and program requirements vary among institutions; the responsibility for a realistic plan belongs to each student.